Mariana Seoane: Biography

 In 1995, Seoane made her acting debut on a Televisa telenovela, when she appeared on Retrato de Familia ("Family Photo"), alongside Alfredo Adame, Helena Rojo and Julio Bracho.
 Seoane played Aracely in Retrato de Familia.
 During 1996, Seoane played Sandra in Los Hijos de Nadie ("Nobody's Children"), where she acted with Puerto Rican Osvaldo Ríos.

 Seoane then acted in Cancion de Amor ("Love Song"), a telenovela geared towards teenagers and young adults.
-In it, she shared credits with young actors like Eduardo Capetillo, Jorge Salinas and Mauricio Islas, as well as with veterans such as Joaquín Cordero, Guillermo García Cantú, Lorena Rojas and Jaime Garza.
+In it, she shared credits with young actors Eduardo Capetillo, Jorge Salinas and Mauricio Islas, as well as with veterans Joaquín Cordero, Guillermo García Cantú, Lorena Rojas and Jaime Garza.
 Seoane played Roxana in Cancion de Amor.

 Seoane continued on with her acting career in 1997, when she filmed Mi Pequeña Traviesa ("My Little Daredevil"), with Anahí, Rafael Inclan, Enrique Rocha and future spouses Hector Soberon and Michelle Vieth.
-Having given life to the character of Bárbara in that telenovela, Seoane then proceeded to take a two-year lay-off from telenovelas after that.
-But she returned in 1999, when she had her first opportunity of starring in a telenovela, acting as Adriana in Amor Gitano ("Gypsy Love"), where Islas was her co-star.
+Having given life to the character of Bárbara in that telenovela, Seoane then took a two-year lay-off from telenovelas.
+She returned in 1999, as Adriana in Amor Gitano ("Gypsy Love"), where Islas was her co-star.

-Seoane also acted in Tres Mujeres ("Three Women") that year, sharing the scene with Laura Flores as well as such up and coming actors as Dominika Paleta, Eduardo Verastegui and future husband and wife Bobby Larios and Niurka Marcos, among others.
+Seoane also acted in Tres Mujeres ("Three Women") that year, sharing the scene with Laura Flores as well as Dominika Paleta, Eduardo Verastegui and future husband and wife Bobby Larios and Niurka Marcos.
 Seoane played Marcela Duran in Tres Mujeres.

 After a two-year hiatus from television, Seoane returned in 2001, making her comedy debut in Diseñador, Ambos Sexos ("Designer of both Sexes") a comedy about a fashion designer who pretended to be homosexual in order to get close to women.
 Seoane played Ernestina Soto in Atrévete a Olvidarme ("Dare to Forget Me"), a telenovela which was also run during 2001, with Jorge Salinas and Adriana Fonseca as stars.
-Seoane has made a total of four soap operas where Salinas also acted.